nathancarter/weblurch/doc/plan.md

  * Using the keyboard shortcut for New or Open on Mac triggers the Chrome behaviors on the Chrome File menu, not the TinyMCE behaviors on its File menu.

-### Miscellaneous enhancements

- * Add [the Lurch icon](../app/app-icon.png) to the left of the File menu.
-   The version linked to there is large; see [this folder](../app) for other sizes, but you will still probably want a size even smaller than those.
- * Make a link from one of the app menus to the GitHub project page, perhaps through an "About" dialog.

 ## Extending the Editor